jski/python-container-builder/README.md

 - Keep up to date with package updates to the Debian-based build image without having to think about it.
 - Support both `linux/arm64` and `linux/amd64` build options.
 - Be publicly available for use without needing to login to a registry.
+- Include `uv` as I like it in my Python toolchain.

 ## Getting Started
 ### Quickstart Example